WHO ARE REFUGEES.

 Once the UNHCR has referred a refugee to the U.S. for resettlement, a comprehensive vetting process begins.
 The U.S. decides whether or not to accept the refugee for resettlement.

-The U.S. resettled refugees from 80 countries in the past five years.
-The majority of those admitted came from Afghanistan, Burma, Democratic Republic of Congo, Iran, Iraq, Somalia, Syria, and Ukraine.
+The U.S. resettled refugees from 90+ countries in the past five years.
+The majority of those admitted came from Afghanistan, Burma, Democratic Republic of Congo, Sudan Syria, and Ukraine.

 “We all must stand together and recommit to building a more inclusive and welcoming America.
 That’s how we will restore the soul of our nation.”